Post quench entropy growth in a chiral clock model: Introduction

-A quench, in which an initial state with uncorrelated local observables undergoes a global change to the Hamiltonian is a paradigmatic scenario which has been used to understand the dynamics of entanglement of subsystems with their environment.\cite{essler2016quench} The initial state has a finite extensive energy density (above the ground state) under the new Hamiltonian and the latter decides dynamics of the system.
-Extensive amount of work on specific systems in one dimension has provided a semiclassical picture of the mechanism\cite{Calabrese2005} of the entanglement growth.\cite{Fagotti2008,Eisler2008,PhysRevB.90.205438,cotler2016entanglement,lauchli2008spreading,AlbaCalabrese2016,HuseKimBallisticEntanglement, Chiara2006,PhysRevB.94.214301,PhysRevB.102.094303} Immediately after a quench, entangled quasiparticle pairs generated within short distances propogate away from each other.
-When these pairs are separated across the boundary between the subsystem and the enviroment, the subsystem effectively becomes entangled with its environment.
-The spreading of quasiparticle pairs also induces correlations between initially uncorrelated local observables in different parts of the system and the decay of order parameters.\cite{PhysRevLett.106.227203,Calabrese2012a,Calabrese2012} Thus the quasiparticle dynamics is closely connected to the entanglement as {well as} correlations.
-The entanglement growth in a subsystem of length $\ell$ can be encoded in the following expression\cite{Calabrese2005}
+A quench, in which an initial state with uncorrelated local observables undergoes a global change of the Hamiltonian, is a paradigmatic scenario that has been used to understand entanglement dynamics.\cite{essler2016quench} Under the new Hamiltonian, the initial state generically has a finite extensive energy density above the ground state.
+The initial state, which in general is not an eigenstate of the new Hamiltonian, evolves with time.
+A large body of work on quenches in specific one dimensional systems has provided a semiclassical picture of the mechanism\cite{Calabrese2005} for the entanglement growth during this time evolution.\cite{Fagotti2008,Eisler2008,PhysRevB.90.205438,cotler2016entanglement,lauchli2008spreading,AlbaCalabrese2016,HuseKimBallisticEntanglement, Chiara2006,PhysRevB.94.214301,PhysRevB.102.094303,pomponio2019quasi} Immediately after a quench, entangled quasiparticle pairs generated within short distances propagate away from each other.
+When these pairs are separated across the boundary between the subsystem and the environment, the subsystem effectively becomes entangled with its environment.
+The spreading of quasiparticles lead to decay of order parameters and induces correlations between initially uncorrelated local quantities in different parts of the system.\cite{PhysRevLett.106.227203,Calabrese2012a,Calabrese2012} Thus the quasiparticle dynamics is closely connected to the growth of entanglement and correlations.
+The entanglement growth in a subsystem of length $\ell$ is encoded in the following expression\cite{Calabrese2005}

-where $v(k)$ represents the velocity of quasiparticles and $f(k)$ is a function that depends on the amount of quasiparticles produced at the time of the quench.
-Assuming a maximal velocity $v_m$, the first integral is zero and the second integral reaches a constant beyond the time $t>\ell/2v_m$.
-If the contribution to the first intagral has dominant contribution from a single velocity, the first term is linear in time.
+where $v(k)$ represents the velocity of the quasiparticle indexed by quantum number $k$, and $f(k)$ is a function that depends on the amount of such quasiparticles produced at the time of the quench.
+If the dominant contribution to the integrals comes from a narrow range of $k$(with a velocity $v_m$), the first term produces a linear-in-time growth in entanglement till a time $\ell/2v_m$.
+At large times the second term dominates, and as the slowest quasiparticles cross the subsystem boundary, this term saturates to a constant proportional to $\ell$.